bitcoin-problems/bitcoin-problems.github.io/_problems/breaking-cross-layer-deanonymization.md

 ---
 layout: problem
-title:  "PTLC Cycle Jamming"
+title:  "Breaking cross-layer deanonimization"
-tags: lightning DOS
+tags: lightning privacy
 status: "wip"
 maintainer: LLFourn
 issue: 3
 ---

-*Describe the problem here*
+*This problem has not been described yet*

 ## Impact

 <!-- - Try not to repeat the description too much -->
 <!-- - Make it clear what the impact on the big picture of Bitcoin's evolution would be -->

-*Solving this problem would have no apparent impact other than the expenditure of your time*
+*The impact of this problem has not be described yet*

 ## Potential Directions